 - Design and protection of circuits

-The full four-year IEC Curriculum Guide reveals all the topics covered in IEC's electrician apprenticeship.
-It is a lot!
-You will be well-equipped for the exam to become a Journeyman Electrician.
+The full four-year IEC Curriculum Guide reveals all the topics covered in IEC’s electrician apprenticeship.
+It’s a lot!
+You will be well-equipped for the exam to become a journeyman electrician.

 What are Electrical Apprentice Wages?

 The smart thing about an electrician apprenticeship is earning while you learn.